-Nursing is an integral part of our health system.
+Nursing is an integral part of the Rochester Regional Health system.
 Whether at Rochester General Hospital, Unity Hospital, Newark-Wayne Community Hospital, Clifton Springs Hospital, United Memorial Medical Center or any of our other Rochester Regional affiliates, our nurses use a patient-centered care approach that supports the whole person; promotes physical, mental, and spiritual health; and is sensitive to the patient’s and family’s cultural, religious and ethical responses to illness and wellness.

 What nurses do isn’t easy – it takes dedication and commitment and is both physically and mentally challenging.
 Our nurses are passionate about what they do and they continue to raise the bar.
 For our nurses, clinical excellence is more than competence and skill; it’s about caring for our patients, each other and our profession.